johnofmars/mm-github-pages-starter/_pages/docs/armor.md

 - Ammo Finder
   - Fighting Lion's exotic perk provides Primary ammo on kill, so this is unnecessary.
-- Grenade Launcher Scavenger
-  - Only works for special ammo.
 - Excessive GL launcher reload perks
   - Fighting Lion reload caps at 1.25 Enhanced Grenade Launcher mods.
 [See the **Reloading** for more detail.](/docs/the_gun/#reloading)
 - Concussive Dampener does NOT work in Crucible